imagej/imagej.github.io/pages/How_to_extract_a_subproject.md

 description: test description
 ---

-Sometimes, a piece of functionality is developed as part of one project, but grows so much as to warrant becoming its own, separate project.
+%Replace% GitMenu %Replace% Sometimes, a piece of functionality is developed as part of one project, but grows so much as to warrant becoming its own, separate project.

 This tutorial describes how to split part of a Git repository into its own dedicated Git repository, preserving only the history relevant to